smunoz1988/ConferencePage/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank my coding partners! the have been a great support!
+Also, I would like to thanks Cindy Shin for the web design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>